Updated: Jun 1

-Act done with knowledge to cause harm in good faith, without any criminal intention to cause harm, to prevent or avoid harm to person or property, in a sudden and extreme emergency, if two evils are inevitable, direct events so that the smaller one occurs.
+Act done with the knowledge to cause harm in good faith, without any criminal intention to cause harm, to prevent or avoid harm to person or property, in a sudden and extreme emergency, if two evils are inevitable, direct events so that the smaller one occurs.

 It gives legal protection to the doctrine of salvage i.e. self-preservation.
 Permits a lesser evil to avert a greater evil.
 It grants immunity to a man with respect to acts committed under compelling circumstances forced necessity.

 Conditions to be satisfied are:-